Questions about our Clarifi COVID-19 test? We have answers.

 You only have to register once, and you can create a profile and then add your child or children under your profile.
 It is VERY important that you select your exact school name for your organization when you register.

-Due to HIPPA compliance, you can't delete an account once you create it.
+Due to HIPAA compliance, you can't delete an account once you create it.

 Surveillance testing is diagnostic testing.
 Each test simply, reliably, and accurately will let you know if your child is positive for the SARS-CoV-2 virus.
 That knowledge empowers you to make good choices for the health and safety of your family.